Emergency Medical Services Fellowship

 About Our Faculty

-Four full-time faculty lead the EMS fellowship at HCMC.
+Four full-time faculty lead the EMS fellowship at Hennepin Healthcare.
 Dr. Jeffrey D. Ho, Program Director, is also the first graduate of the EMS fellowship.

-Just as EMS often bridges both medicine and law enforcement, our EMS faculty bring diverse expertise and perspectives to the program.
-Faculty have served as medical directors for SWAT teams and fire departments, as EMS agency heads, as law enforcement officers, military officers, and other roles.
+Just as EMS often bridges both medicine and public safety, our EMS faculty bring diverse expertise and perspectives to the program.
+Faculty have served as medical directors for SWAT teams and fire departments, as EMS agency heads, as law enforcement officers, military officers, on-scene medical directors at major events/gatherings and actively involved in law enforcement.

-Dr. Jeffrey D. Ho, EMS Fellowship Program Director at HCMC; Professor of Emergency Medicine, University of Minnesota Medical School; Deputy Sheriff and Medical Director, Meeker County (Minnesota) Sheriff’s Office.
-Within HCMC, Dr. Ho also serves as Associate Medical Director for HCMC Paramedic Services and Medical Director for HCMC Department of Security and HCMC Sexual Assault Resource Services.
+Dr. Jeffrey D. Ho, EMS Fellowship Program Director at Hennepin Healthcare; Professor of Emergency Medicine, University of Minnesota Medical School; Deputy Sheriff and Medical Director, Meeker County (Minnesota) Sheriff’s Office.
+Within Hennepin Healthcare, Dr. Ho also serves as Medical Director for Hennepin Emergency Medical Services and Medical Director for Hennepin Healthcare Department of Security, and Hennepin Healthcare Sexual Assault Resource Services.

-Dr. John L. Hick, Assistant Medical Director, HCMC Emergency Medical Services; Associate Professor of Emergency Medicine, University of Minnesota Medical School; Advisor to the Director, Office of Emergency Management/Assistant Secretary for Preparedness and Response, U.S. Department of Health and Human Services; and Medical Advisor for Emergency Preparedness, University of Minnesota Academic Health Center.
-In addition, Dr. Hick serves as Medical Director for Metro Region HHS Hospital Preparedness Program Grant, Office of Emergency Preparedness, Minnesota Department of Health, and Emergency Preparedness, HCMC.
+Dr. John L. Hick, Assistant Medical Director, Hennepin Emergency Medical Services; Associate Professor of Emergency Medicine, University of Minnesota Medical School; Advisor to the Director, Office of Emergency Management/Assistant Secretary for Preparedness and Response, U.S. Department of Health and Human Services; and Medical Advisor for Emergency Preparedness, University of Minnesota Academic Health Center.
+In addition, Dr. Hick serves as Medical Director for Metro Region HHS Hospital Preparedness Program Grant, Office of Emergency Preparedness, Minnesota Department of Health, and Emergency Preparedness, Hennepin Healthcare.

-Dr. Paul D. Nystrom, Assistant Medical Director, HCMC Emergency Medical Services; Assistant Professor of Emergency Medicine, University of Minnesota Medical School; Medical Director of Edina Fire and Rescue.
-Dr. Nystrom is also an officer for the Brooklyn Park Police Department and Medical Director for the Minneapolis Police Department SWAT Team, the MN Task Force 1, and six local fire departments.
+Dr. Paul D. Nystrom, Assistant Medical Director, Hennepin Emergency Medical Services; Assistant Professor of Emergency Medicine, University of Minnesota Medical School; Medical Director of Edina Fire and Rescue.
+Dr. Nystrom is also Medical Director for the Plymouth (MN) Police Department and attached to the Plymouth SWAT team.
+He also serves as the Medical Director for the Minneapolis Police Department SWAT Team, MN Task Force 1, and six local fire departments.

-Dr. Nick S. Simpson, Assistant Medical Director, HCMC Emergency Medical Services; Assistant EMS Fellowship Program Director at HCMC; Assistant Professor of Emergency Medicine, University of Minnesota Medical School; Assistant Medical Director, HCMC paramedic program.
+Dr. Nick S. Simpson, Assistant Medical Director, Hennepin Emergency Medical Services; Assistant EMS Fellowship Program Director at Hennepin Healthcare; Assistant Professor of Emergency Medicine, University of Minnesota Medical School; Assistant Medical Director, Emergency Medical Services paramedic program; Associate Medical Director of the Hennepin Healthcare ECMO program.

 What Sets Us Apart?